Dragon Ball Z Collectible Card Game: Dragon Ball Z Trading Card Game

-Changing most of the rules established in previous incarnations of the card game, Dragon Ball Z Trading Card Game's changes was simultaneously praised by longtime fans who thought the mechanics were becoming stale, as well as criticized by those who wanted the game to continue the current format.
+Changing most of the rules established in previous incarnations of the card game, Dragon Ball Z Trading Card Game's changes were simultaneously praised by longtime fans who thought the mechanics were becoming stale, as well as criticized by those who wanted the game to continue the current format.

 One major change to the Personality cards (other than the fact that their power stages are, on the whole, the weakest of any expansion), they are split into "Main" and "Ally" Personality cards, whereas with the previous expansions, any Personality could be played as either.
 The Stage numbers on the cards have different effects, as a player may have only one Personality of a Character in their deck, and all of the levels of each of the players' Personalities must add up to three or less.
 Heroes and Villains are no longer divided into alignment.

 Also, a large change to Personalities, are the "Traits" printed on each card.
 Traits group a character by species, such as Krillin being a Human, Goku being a Saiyan, or Frieza listed as an Alien.
 If a character is a half-breed, such as Gohan being half-Human, half-Saiyan, they are designated so.

 Also of note, is that the sets are named after the DVDs of the original American dub release.